-2023-24 Budget, July 1 County School Service Fund County Office of Education Criteria and Standards Review but may alert the - · · · · · · · · · · · · · · · · · · · itional data for reviewing agencies.
-A "Yes" answer to any single indicator do onal review.
-DATA ENTRY: Click the appropriate Yes or No button for items / A1.
+2023-24 Budget, July 1 County School Service Fund County Office of Education Criteria and Standards Review but may alert the • . itional data for reviewing agencies.
+A "Yes" answer to any single indicator do nal review.
+DATA ENTRY: Click the appropriate Yes or No button for items A A1.
 Do cash flow projections show that the county school service fund? county office will end the budget year with a negative cash balance in the No A2.
 Is the system of personnel position co ntrol independent from the payroll system?
-No А3.
+No A3.
 A decreasing in both the prior fiscal year and budget year?
-(Data from County Operations Grant ADA column, are used to determine Yes or No) A control of the cont (C) 1 Yes A4. prior fiscal year or budget year? ounty office boundaries that impact the county office's ADA, either in the No A5. - argaining agreement where any of the budget or subsequent years of the ses that are expected to exceed the projected state funded cost-of-living No A6.
-Does the county office provide uncap ped (100% employer paid) health benefits for current or retired employees?
-No A7.
+(Data from County Operations Grant ADA column, are used to determine Yes or No) Yes A4.
+Are new charter schools operating in coprior fiscal year or budget year? unty office boundaries that impact the county office's ADA, either in the .
+60 No A5. • argaining agreement where any of the budget or subsequent years of the ses that are expected to exceed the projected state funded cost-of-living No 1 A6.
+Does the county office provide uncap ped (100% employ er paid) health benefits for current or retired employ ees?
+David Control to the design of the design of No A7.
 Does the county office have any repo rts that indicate fiscal distress?
-(If Yes, provide copies to CDE) No A8.
-Have there been personnel changes in months? the superintendent or chief business official positions within the last 12 No When providing c omments for additional fiscal indicators, please include the item number applicable to each comment.
+N- (If Yes, provide copies to CDE) No A8. months? the superintendent or chief business official positions within the last 12 No When providing co omments for additional fiscal indicators, please include the item number applicable to each comment.
 Comments: (optional)